The Psychology of Disney Design & Storytelling

 Scientific Mind, Artistic Heart - Troy’s Design Philosophy

-The Principle: The scientific mind, artistic heart approach combines two overlapping but distinctly different approaches and encourages not only the combination of the two, but also intentional oscillation between their divergent ways of thinking, different knowledge libraries, and diverse toolsets.
+The Principle: The scientific mind, artistic heart approach combines two overlapping but distinctly different approaches.

 The Science: This perspective is, in part, inspired by mindset theory that states that humans have different mental modes that cannot be activated simultaneously.
 The scientific mind, artistic heart approach encourages one to oscillate between these two different modes as a way to use different parts of one’s brain.